Shaili07/advanced-stats/README.md

 Our challenge is a **multi-label classification problem**, and as such the rows (i.e. drug samples) can have multiple MoA's (i.e. more than one target class can be active).
 Let's first look at the distribution of how many target classes can be active at once.

-Note, that here I'm using the new [dplyr rowwise syntax and philosophy](https://www.tidyverse.org/blog/2020/04/dplyr-1-0-0-rowwise/), which makes it much easier to apply standard dplyr verbs to rows.
-Expand the code cell to see how it works.

 ```r
 rowstats <- targets %>%